hkubraduran/staj/weekly/Week 2 Report.md

 * I downloaded [VNC client](https://www.realvnc.com/en/connect/download/viewer/) on my computer to have remote access to the Raspberry pi.
 * For VNC, two devices must be connected to the same wifi.
 *  I also opened VNC on the Raspberry pi.
-	* raspberryi pi preferences --> interfaces --> VNC enable
+	* raspberryi pi configurations--> interfaces --> VNC enable
 * I connected raspberry pi to monitor and learned the IP  adress with `ifconfig` command (firstly you need to unplug the modem, and then connect the same wifi with the laptop).
 * I opened VNC Viewer from my own computer, typed IP address and connected to raspberyy pi.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQwMDE4NjM3NiwtMTI3NzE4Njc0Ml19
+eyJoaXN0b3J5IjpbMzUzMjAyNDIsMTQwMDE4NjM3NiwtMTI3Nz
+E4Njc0Ml19
 -->